soxueren/atsd/api/sql/examples/limit-partition.md

 ## LIMIT by Partition

-Last record in each partition can be accomplished by reverse ordering partitions with `ORDER BY time DESC` condition in ROW_NUMBER function.
+The last record in each partition can be accomplished by reverse ordering partitions with the `ORDER BY time DESC` condition in a ROW_NUMBER function.

 ### Query